ballpanuwat25/Final-Project-Front-end-Dev-Init/README.md

 ## Usage

 -   Navigate to the dashboard to get an overview of your personal information.
--   Explore the Todo, Kanban, and Schedule sections for specific functionalities.
+-   Explore the Todo, Kanban, Daily Journal, and Schedule sections for specific functionalities.
 -   Customize your tasks, manage your schedule, and stay organized!

 ## Contributing